Genivia/Husky/README.md

 special form `[x|xs]` represents a list with head expression `x` and tail expression `xs`.
 The dot notation `x.xs` is also allowed to represent a list with head `x` and tail `xs`, where `.` is the list constructor function.

-Definitions and expressions entered at the command prompt shoud be terminated by a period (`.`).

 Definitions
 -----------